TYPO3GmbH/ext-hubspot/README.md

 ## Configuration

 - Add the TypoScript template at "Include static"
-- Configure the TS constant hubspot_form.portalId to your portal ID
 - Include the Page TSConfig
+- Set the ENV vars HUBSPOT_SECRET (see Authentication) and HUBSPOT_PORTALID (to your Hubspot hapi key and portal ID)

 ## Forms